dhimmel/blog/content/posts/2017-01-20_continuous-analysis/continuous-analysis.md

 ## GSEA of the Broad Institute

 Gene Set Enrichment Analysis (GSEA) is a Java program produced at the Broad Institute to help make biological sense out of a list of genes.
 The software was originally described in a [2005 _PNAS_ paper](https://doi.org/10.1073/pnas.0506580102 "Aravind Subramanian et al. (2005) Gene set enrichment analysis: A knowledge-based approach for interpreting genome-wide expression profiles.
 Proceedings of the National Academy of Sciences") and later in a [2007 _Bioinformatics_ paper](https://doi.org/10.1093/bioinformatics/btm369 "Aravind Subramanian et al. (2007) GSEA-P: a desktop application for Gene Set Enrichment Analysis.
 Bioinformatics").
-The program been updated over time, most recently in October 2016.
+The program has been updated over time, most recently in October 2016.
 Together the two publications have amassed nearly 11 thousand citations.

 The [GSEA website](http://software.broadinstitute.org/gsea/index.jsp "GSEA HomePage at the Broad Institute") deceptively states: